supabase/supabase/web/blog/2020-12-02-case-study-xendit.md

 ### What they built

 Xendit parses international sanctions lists from the UN and the Indonesian government and loads them into Supabase.
-Since Supabase provides a full Postgres server, the then can use the [Trigram](https://www.postgresql.org/docs/current/pgtrgm.html) extension to perform full-text search on the lists, with a relevance score on every search.
+Since Supabase provides a full Postgres server, they can then use the [Trigram](https://www.postgresql.org/docs/current/pgtrgm.html) extension to perform full-text search on the lists, with a relevance score on every search.

 Supabase was perfect for their use case, as they needed something built fast.
 The full solution was built and in production in less than one week.